How to find where an image is used on a WordPress website

 Using Google Image Search

-Google Image Search is a powerful tool that can help you locate instances of an image not only across the internet but also just on your own site.
-By using Google’s reverse image search feature, you can find where an image is used by searching for the image URL or by uploading the image itself.
+Google Image Search is a powerful tool that can help you locate instances of an image across the internet and on your own site.
+Using Google’s reverse image search feature, you can find where an image is used by searching for the URL or uploading the image itself.

 Locate the Image URL or Download the Image